jooby-dev/jooby-docs/docs/obis-observer/commands/uplink/ObservationReport.md

 # ObservationReport

-The Observation Report message is used for reporting by the OBIS observer.
+The Observation Report command is used for reporting by the OBIS observer.
-The message includes the OBIS content captured according to schedule and contain float values.
+The command includes the OBIS content captured according to schedule and contain float values.

 ### Format